adrienjoly/telegram-scribe-bot/README.md

 telegram-scribe-bot:addCommentsFromTaggedNotes(#diary)
 ```

-After doing that, the following chat message will add a comment to that card:
+After doing that, sending the following chat message should add a comment to that card:

 > /note I had a great day today! #diary

+### 3. Provide credentials for other services

+Complete your `.config.json` file by providing the credentials of the services you want the bot to interact with:

+- Your Telegram user ID can be retrieved by sending `/start` to https://web.telegram.org/k/#@userinfobot
+- Spotify credentials can be generated from https://developer.spotify.com/dashboard/applications
+- GitHub token (with `public_repo` scope) can be generated from https://github.com/settings/tokens

 ## Production Setup

 Follow these steps to deploy your bot to Firebase and make it accessible through Telegram.

-### 1. Create a Firebase project

-- Go to [your firebase console](https://console.firebase.google.com)
-- Add a new project
-- In the `.firebaserc` file, replace `telegram-scribe-bot` by the id of that project
-- `$ make setup-firebase` (to login to your Firebase account)

-### 2. Create a Telegram bot
+### 1. Create a Telegram bot

 - In your Telegram app, start a conversation with [@BotFather](https://telegram.me/BotFather)
 - Write the command `/newBot` and follow the provided steps
-- Initialize the `.env` file, based on the provided template: `$ cp .env.example .env`
+- Initialize the `.env` file (at the root directory of the project), based on the provided template: `$ cp .env.example .env`
 - In the `.env` file, replace the default `BOT_TOKEN` value by the Secret Token provided by that bot
 - Also, take note of the name of your bot (ends with `bot`), we'll need it later

+### 2. Create a Firebase project

+- Go to [your firebase console](https://console.firebase.google.com)
+- Add a new project
+- In the `.firebaserc` file, replace `telegram-scribe-bot` by the id of that project

 ### 3. Deploy and bind the bot to Telegram

+- `$ make setup-firebase` (to login to your Firebase account)
 - `$ make deploy-firebase` (will upload the source code to your Firebase project)
 - In the `.env` file, replace the default `ROUTER_URL` value by the one printed when deploying (previous step), it must end with `/router/`
 - `$ make test-firebase` (to check that the function deployed on Firebase responds)